 Ice when cool.

-ICING: Melt butter (60g) and chocolate, stir until combined and then spread on top of brownie.
+ICING: Melt butter (60g) and 125g chocolate, stir to combine and then spread on top of brownie.